agungsantoso/aws-deep-racer-scholarship-challenge/README.md

 4. Used the AWS DeepRacer simulator to train and evaluate a model

 ## Lesson 4: Reinforcement Learning

+### 1. RL and DeepRacer

+### 2. Machine Learning Algorithms

+* Supervised learning trains a model based on providing labels to each input, such as classifying between images of a bulldog and those that are not a bulldog.
+* Unsupervised learning can use techniques like clustering to find relationships between different points of data, such as in detecting new types of fraud
+* Reinforcement learning uses feedback from previous iterations, using trial and error, to improve

+### 3. A Concrete Example

+### 4. RL Agents, Actions and States

+* Agent - the entity exhibiting certain behaviors (actions) based on its environment.
+In our case, it’s our AWS DeepRacer car.
+* Actions - what the agent chooses to do at certain places in the environment, such as turning, going straight, going backward, etc. Actions can be discrete or continuous.
+* States - has to do with where in the environment the agent resides (at a specific location) or with what is going on in the environment (for a robotic vacuum, perhaps that its current location is also clean).
+By taking actions, the agent moves from one state to a new state.
+States can be partial or absolute.

+### 5. State Transitions

+* To begin our cycle, the agent will choose an action given its starting state in the environment.
+It will then transition to a new state, where it will receive some reward.
+This will keep on in a continuous cycle of choosing a new action, moving to a new state, receiving a reward, and so on, for the rest of a given training episode.

+### 6. Discount Factors and Policies

+* Discount factor - determines the extent to which future rewards should contribute to the overall sum of expected rewards.
+At a factor of zero, this means DeepRacer would only care about the very next action and its reward.
+With a factor of one, it pays attention to future rewards as well.
+* Policy - this determines what action the agent takes given a particular state.
+Policies are split between stochastic and deterministic policies.
+Note that policy functions are often denoted by the symbol \piπ.
+    * Stochastic - determines a probability for choosing a given action in a particular state (e.g. an 80% chance to go straight, 20% chance to turn left)
+    * Deterministic - directly maps actions to states.
+* Convolutional neural network - a neural network whose strength is determining some output from an image or set of images.
+In our case, it is used with the input image from the DeepRacer vehicle (whether real or simulated).

+### 7. Value Functions

+* Value functions indicate which actions you should take to maximize rewards over the long-term (the expected rewards when starting from some given state).
+These are often represented with the capital letter VV.
+* AWS DeepRacer uses the Proximal Policy Optimization (PPO) algorithm to help optimize the value function.
+* Policy network (aka actor network) - decides which action to take given an input image
+* Value network (aka critic network) - estimates the cumulative result given the input image

+### 8. Mapping RL to DeepRacer

+* Our agent is AWS DeepRacer itself, or more specifically the neural networks controlling the vehicle.
+* The environment is where the agent performs its actions; in this case, the track.
+* The action is what the agent decides to do based on the current state - changing speed, turning, etc.
+* The state is a given point in time where AWS DeepRacer finds itself in the environment.
+* The reward is feedback given to the agent based on its action from the previous state.
+It is rewarded for doing well or penalized for doing poorly.

+### 9. Other Use Cases of RL

+### 10. Lesson Review

+* You learned about how RL differs from supervised and unsupervised learning
+* You walked through an example of how a RL-trained agent behaves
+* You went in depth on the main aspects of a RL model, such as agents, actions, environments, states and rewards
+* You saw how each of these aspects apply to AWS DeepRacer
+* Finally, you investigated some of the other use cases of RL

 ## Lesson 5: Tuning Your Model
 ## Lesson 6: DeepRacer in the Real World
 ## Lesson 7: The League